eclipse-dash/dash-licenses/README.md

 The project uses Java 11 language features. **Java 11 or greater is required.**

-The Dash License Tool can read a flat file, a `package-lock.json` file, or a `yarn.lock` file.
+The Dash License Tool can read a flat file, a `package-lock.json` file, a `pnpm-lock.yaml` file or a `yarn.lock` file.
 A [Maven plugin](README.md#example-maven-plugin) that works directly from the Maven Reactor is also provided.

 In a flat file, dependencies can be expressed one-on-a-line using ClearlyDefined ids (e.g., `maven/mavencentral/org.apache.commons/commons-csv/1.8`, Maven GAVs (e.g., `org.apache.commons:commons-csv:1.8`, or and NPM Id (e.g., `npm/npmjs/-/babel-polyfill/6.26.0`).